 In general, making cookies is pretty straightforward.
 You mix together the dry ingredients, mix together the wet ingredients, then mix the two together.
 I follow the same pattern with these cookies, except I use a blender for the wet ingredients.
 It’s the easiest way to get a smooth consistency with the dates.

 I usually chill to dough for at least 15 minutes to let it firm up a bit before rolling it into balls.
 If you don’t you’ll have a sticky mess on your hands… literally.

 The final two steps are optional.
 The first is the sugar.
 I like to roll my cookie dough balls in organic coconut sugar.
 It looks beautiful and gives the cookies a nice crunchy crust on the outside.

 The second is the pressing.
-These cookies don’t flatten out on their own while they’re cooking so you can either smash them gently with the bottom of a glass before baking, or make a criss-cross pattern with a fork halfway through baking.
-Or you can make life simpler and just leave them in balls!
+These cookies don’t flatten out on their own while they’re cooking or have a crinkle on top.
+You can either smash them gently with the bottom of a glass before baking or make a criss-cross pattern with a fork halfway through baking.
+Or make life simpler and just leave them in balls!

 Or Use It as a Crust!